Best of the 2019 NCAA volleyball tourney

 Pittsburgh's volleyball team was hoping to play in the final four in the Panthers' own city later this month, but that dream died early in the NCAA volleyball tournament.
 In the second round Saturday, No. 6 seed Pitt lost 3-2 to Cincinnati, the Bearcats taking the fifth set 15-13.

-Pitt lost only once during the regular season, back on Sept.
+Pitt lost only once during the regular season on Sept.
 22 to Penn State.
 The Panthers also had beaten the Nittany Lions on Sept.
 20, and the NCAA bracket had them set up to meet each other for a third time in the regional semifinals.

 BIGGEST WIN IN PROGRAM HISTORY!!!!!!!!!! pic.twitter.com/DrIPQO048E— Cincinnati VBall (@GoBearcatsVB) December 8, 2019